camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/irsa.md

 description: "Learn how to configure IAM roles for service accounts (IRSA) within AWS to authenticate workloads."
 ---

 IAM roles for service accounts (IRSA) is a way within AWS to authenticate workloads in EKS (Kubernetes), for example, to execute signed requests against AWS services.
-This is a replacement for basic auth and is generally considered more secure.
+This is a replacement for basic auth and is generally considered a [best practicse by AWS](https://aws.github.io/aws-eks-best-practices/security/docs/iam/).

 The following considers the managed services by AWS and provided examples are in Terraform syntax.